-Whether you're hosting a wedding, a New Year's Eve party, an awards show event, or just one hell of an elegant Tuesday, these fancy deviled eggs with caviar and crème fraîche are an easy and special hors d'oeuvre idea.
+Whether you're hosting a wedding, a New Year's Eve party, an awards show event, or just one heck of an elegant Tuesday, these fancy deviled eggs with caviar and crème fraîche make an easy and special hors d'oeuvre idea.

-Deviled eggs are a crowd-pleasing hors d'oeuvre or snack, even when they're not the least bit fancy.
-For extra-special occasions, it's nice to have an extra-special deviled egg variation that's ready to hobnob with the politest of company.
+Deviled eggs make a crowd-pleasing hors d'oeuvre or snack, even when they're not the least bit fancy.
+For extra-special occasions, it's nice to have an extra-special variation that's ready to hobnob with the politest of company.

 Caviar and crème fraîche make a classic combination to serve atop blini.
 Their flavors complement each other so well that the world loves to riff on them, topping everything from tarts to potato chips.
 Why not deviled eggs?